- 1. Jojoba oil moisturizing

 Unlike some other essential oils, jojoba oil does not need to be diluted and can be applied directly to your skin.
 Before using jojoba oil or any cosmetic product for the first time, do a patch test to make sure you are not allergic.
 You can do a patch test by following these steps:

 - Apply three or four drops of jojoba oil to your inner arm.

 - Cover the area with a bandage and wait 24 hours.

 - Remove the bandage and check the skin underneath.
-If there are no signs of hives, redness or irritation, you're safe.
+If there are no signs of hives, redness, or irritation, you're safe.

 Because jojoba oil is hypoallergenic, it is generally considered safe to apply topically.
 However, there are some rare cases where jojoba oil has caused an allergic reaction.
 Symptoms included hives and itching.
-To avoid these side effects, you should do a patch test (described above) before using jojoba oil.
+To avoid these side effects, do a patch test (described above) before using jojoba oil.

 Jojoba oil is a versatile essential oil that you can use for multiple skin types.
 The oil is suitable for the following skin types: